jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   I am back in the ``pumping_python`` directory

-* I use touch_ to make an empty file with a name that describes the program I will write so that it is easy to remember later, for example :ref:`makePythonTdd.sh`
+* I use touch_ to make an empty file with a name that describes the program_, to make it is easy to remember later, for example :ref:`makePythonTdd.sh`

   .. code-block:: shell

     touch makePythonTdd.sh

-* I type history_ in the terminal
+* I type history_ in the terminal_

   .. code-block:: shell

     history

-  the history_ program shows all the commands I have typed in the terminal so far, and I use them to write the program that will automate making a Python_ `Test Driven Development`_ environment for me
+  the history_ program shows all the commands I have typed in the terminal_ so far, and I use them to write the program that will automate making a Python_ `Test Driven Development`_ environment for me

 * I click on ``makePythonTdd.sh`` to open it in the editor of the `Integrated Development Environment (IDE)`_
 * then I type the commands for the program in the editor